kishan-rajoria/CPP/L4/Readme.md

 ### **Key Takeaways**
 - Use `switch` for multiple fixed-value conditions.
 - Remember to add `break` to avoid unintended fall-through.
-- Include a `default` case for unmatched conditions.
+- Include a `default` case for unmatched condition.

 ### **Outputs**